-Set forth below is the summary historical consolidated financial and other data for New Academy Holding Company, LLC and its subsidiaries.
-The summary historical financial data for 2019, 2018 and 2017 has been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The summary historical financial data as of August 1, 2020 and for the twenty-six weeks ended August 1, 2020 and August 3, 2019 has been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+Set forth below is our summary historical consolidated financial and other data as of the dates and for the periods indicated.
+The summary historical financial data as of February 1, 2020 and February 2, 2019 and for 2019, 2018 and 2017 has been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The summary historical financial data as of February 3, 2018 has been derived from our consolidated financial statements not included in this prospectus.
+The summary historical financial data as of and for the thirty-nine weeks ended October 31, 2020 and November 2, 2019 has been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
 The results of operations for any period are not necessarily indicative of our future financial condition or results of operations.